by Waseem Altaf

-During Zia’s 11 years of infamy, the name of Zulfiqar Ali Bhutto was omitted from the textbooks while the same texts were all praise for Zia, extolling him as a pious man, chosen by God, who made Pakistan “the fortress of Islam”.
+During Zia’s 11 years of infamy, the name of Zulfikar Ali Bhutto was omitted from the textbooks while the same texts were all praise for Zia, extolling him as a pious man, chosen by God, who made Pakistan “the fortress of Islam”.

 No textbooks condemn military rule, rather there is criticism of the democratic system and the political leadership.
 Nothing is contained in the text, which garners civic virtue and education in democracy.
 And there is substantial material on the conduct of wars with India vis-a-vis more relevant content focusing on the constitution, issues of governance, political economy, society, and culture.

 Facts are also twisted when the Indian revolt becomes a war of independence rather than jihad undertaken by the Muslims alone.
 However, no mention is made of the Indian Muslims who fought against the Turk Muslims during the First World War.

 The situation is so grim that even at the university level; teachers who try to impart knowledge and invoke independent reasoning are disliked by most of the students while those who tell them which questions to prepare for the exams along with the answers (page to page) are the most revered ones.
 Agitations have been reported when the paper was “out of guess”.

 In the absence of cognitive development at the abstract level, dogmas and cliches are what we are left with to offer.
-When we fail to critically appreciate phenomena due to a lack of adequate reasoning ability, we replace it with high-sounding words, slogans, and boastful pretensions, yet totally devoid of any substance.
+When we fail to critically appreciate phenomena due to a lack of adequate reasoning ability, we replace them with high-sounding words, slogans, and boastful pretensions, yet totally devoid of any substance.
 All this is couched in high emotionality.

 Emotions further incapacitate us to think critically.
-Hence, we transform into a living beings with little thinking and high emotions.
+Hence, we transform into a living being with little thinking and high emotions.
 Just forget about the illiterate; just see how a large part of our intelligentsia reacted to the murder of Salman Taseer, how we invented different theories on 9/11; sometimes blaming the Jews and sometimes even the American establishment.
-Anybody who hears about Aafia Siddiqui and Mukhtaran Mai gets emotional yet how many of us really know what actually happened to them.
+Anybody who hears about Aafia Siddiqui and Mukhtaran Mai gets emotional yet how many of us really know what actually happened to them?
 Should we recognize Israel as an independent state?
 No not at all, most would instantly respond.
-However, what is the harm in accepting reality, when we recognize India, an “enemy country” why cannot we do the same in the case of Israel.
+However, what is the harm in accepting reality, when we recognize India, as an “enemy country” why cannot we do the same in the case of Israel?
 Here, nobody has the answer; yet a lot of sloganeering and emotionality.

 Therefore, an emotionally charged individual devoid of critical thinking is the product of our educational system.
 Just look at our academia, our men of letters, our politicians, our judges, our media persons the generals, and the mullah; all weary of rational thinking, not only charged with emotions but also displaying arrogance and self-righteousness.
 Intolerance is the natural consequence, which today is so pervasive in our society.